 - The Illinois Complete Count Commission, housed in the Secretary of State's office, is the official body responsible for the count in the state.
 The Commission offers resources including a grant for census outreach, a November 2018 interim report to the Illinois General Assembly, information about subcommittees and local Complete Count Committees, a downloadable brochure, and more.

-- The Illinois State Library will host a poster contest for students in grades 4-12; information will be available mid-March.
+- The Illinois State Library is hosting a poster contest for students in grades 4-12; submissions are open May 1 though June 17, 2019.

 - The U.S. Census Bureau is the federal body charged with administering the census.